jai-parwani-1/Jai-parwani-1/README.md

 ### Hi there 👋

+I am Jai Parwani and it looks like you are finding my repositories useful.

+🔭 I’m currently working on game dev in python.
+💬 Ask me about anything, i don't charge for advice yet.
+📫 Reach me at jaiparwani4@gmail.com
+⚡ Fun fact: you are going to die, so live while you can.

 <!--
 **jai-parwani-1/Jai-parwani-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.